ETS-PoliTO/esp32-sniffer/README.md

 To configure the variables mentioned above, open terminal inside the project folder and run

 	make menuconfig

 - Select the menu you want to modify
-- Modify the variables as you want
+- Edit variables as you like

 #### Add customzied menu